 Publishers' current open access arrangement demands a hefty payment from authors, and they seem to be resisting any form of concession or compromise on size of issues.

-In order to overcome this issue and set an example for other publishers, we proposed to start our own independent practically open access journal under the title "The (open access) IfCoLog Journal of Logics and their Applications"
+In order to overcome this issue and set an example for other publishers, we proposed to start our own independent practically open access journal (free to download, inexpensive to purchase in print) under the title "The (free open access) IfCoLog Journal of Logics and their Applications"